 The cap will leave your curls intact and moisturized as well as defined throughout the night.

-You could even use a detangling spray before going to bed as to ensure the product is sealed in and that you’re utilising the silk cap to its maximum potential.
+You could even use a detangling spray before going to bed to ensure the product is sealed in and that you’re utilizing the silk cap to its maximum potential.

 So there you have it.
 There are so many benefits to sleeping with a silk cap that I can’t believe I haven’t purchased one before.